 - Upgrade of the existing charge posts on site to enable connection to the smart grid system

-- Installed 17 new chargers
+- Installation of new chargers

 The solution addressed all of UPS’s requirements while offering system reliability and a replicable and scalable design.